I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 The NWO - The Faction that Revolutionized Pro Wrestling

 The End of WCW

 Raw slowly beat Nitro in the ratings as the New World Order storyline was getting stale and WCW was not able to push its younger talent.

 Young talent slowly left WCW and headed for the WWF.
-These were Chris Jericho, Chris Benoit, Dean Malenko, Perry Saturn, Eddie Guerrero and Paul Wight.
+This included Chris Jericho, Chris Benoit, Dean Malenko, Perry Saturn, Eddie Guerrero, and Paul Wight.
 They left WCW to get a better push.
 This exodus of young talent would ultimately contribute to the company's demise.

-The level of competition during this war very much benefited the wrestling fan..
+The level of competition during this war very much benefited the wrestling fans.
 The storylines were edgier.
 Matches which were reserved for pay per views could now be seen on free television.
-Production values greatly improved.
+Production values were greatly improved.